Dying Matters Week - Talking about death without shame or fear

 Nabeel was only 39 when he died, but had already dedicated his life and work to try to make this world a better place for all.
 This wish comes from the heart of our Islamic faith and tradition - we believe that the Prophet Muhammad was sent as a mercy to the whole world and it is our job as his followers to continue this mission.
 Input from the hospice allowed Nabeel to continue his good work and live as normal a life as possible for as long as possible, giving lots of love and quality time to our children in the beautiful environs of the hospice.
 And when his time had come, to die with dignity with all of his family around him.

-At the moment, our family is celebrating the month of Ramadan.
+Each Spring, our family is celebrates the month of Ramadan.
 Ramadan is a time where we get closer to God through fasting, prayer and charity.
-It’s a time where Muslims connect with their communities and really try to help those in need.
-This Ramadan, our kids decided that they wanted to support St. Francis Hospice when they heard that their funding was affected by COVID and have raised more than £6000 in less than a week!
+It's a time where Muslims connect with their communities and really try to help those in need.
+In 2020, our kids decided that they wanted to support Saint Francis Hospice during Ramadan when they heard that their funding was affected by COVID.
+They raised more than £6000 in less than a week!

 Saint Francis Hospice means a lot to our whole family - they were a beacon of light at a dark time.
 I hope that many more families like ours who have found themselves in these difficult circumstances can benefit from the hospice in years to come.

 Nazreen and her family are supporting the Hospice again 2021 as part of Ramadan.
 They have raised over £3000 in just a few days and have nearly reached their target of £3500.
 To donate, click here to visit their JustGiving page.

 Are you in a good place to die?